pointOfive/STA410_HW/README.md

 addresses sampling from statistical distributions using PyMC3, TensorFlow, and classes and custom code.

     1. (Bayesian) probabilistic programming is introduced through the official PyMC3 tutorial
-    2. Adaptive (squeezeed) rejection sampling is introduced through a custom python class
+    2. Adaptive (squeezed) rejection sampling is introduced through a custom python class
     3. Hidden Markov models are fit via sequential importance sampling with bootstrap resampling
     4. Normalizing flow (bijection) generative modeling of arbitrary distributions is demonstrated